 Singapore is an island city-state with many kilometres of coastline.
 While people typically visit Singapore for its cosmopolitan downtown area, it also offers a wide selection of beaches.

-With a variety of options, you may struggle to find the best beaches in Singapore.
-Whether you want seclusion or a party atmosphere, the region has something for everyone.
+With a variety of options, finding the best beaches in Singapore isn’t always obvious.
+Whether you want seclusion or a party atmosphere, Singapore has something for everyone.

 Singapore’s beaches are divided into two main areas: the beaches of Sentosa island and the east coast beaches.
-Both clusters are pristine and great for swimming, lounging, and enjoying a variety of water activities.
+Both clusters are pristine and great for swimming, lounging, and enjoying a variety of water activities, and are excellent destinations for your Singapore day-tripping plans.

 Not sure where to go?
 Check out the following selection of the best Singapore beaches…